March 26, 2020

 What Keeps You Up at Night?
 Costs, Engagement, Affordability and Quality

-High health care costs, employee engagement and specialty pharmaceutical trend remain top concerns for employers (see Figure 1), but new concerns popped up near the top of the list.
+High health care costs, employee engagement and specialty pharmaceutical trend remain top concerns for employers (see Fig. 1), but new concerns popped up near the top of the list.
 The quality of the benefits experience and health care system is increasingly on the minds of employers.
 Additionally, a nuance on the concern regarding overall costs was highlighted by several members, who specifically focused on the affordability of plan members’ out-of-pocket expenses.
-(See Figure 2 for data on employers adding additional plan design choices.)
+(See Fig. 2 for data on employers adding additional plan design choices.)

 Lisa Woods on “Focusing On Quality Health Care Over Quantity”